 Drug Interactions With Sunitinib

-Taking grapefruit juice with sunitinib may increase the level of sunitinib in your body, possibly increasing your risk for side effects.
-To avoid this possible interaction, do not drink grapefruit juice or eat grapefruit while taking sunitinib, unless your healthcare provider tells you otherwise.
+Taking sunitinib with silodosin may increase your silodosin blood levels, possibly increasing your risk for side effects.
+Do not take these medicines together unless your healthcare provider tells you otherwise.

 Taking sunitinib with sipuleucel-T may make sipuleucel-T less effective.
 Talk to your healthcare provider before taking these medicines together.

 Combining sunitinib with tacrolimus ointment may increase your risk for potentially serious side effects, including infections, skin cancer, and lymphoma (cancer of the lymph nodes).
 You should talk to your healthcare provider before taking these medicines together.

 There have been reports of serious side effects in people who took temsirolimus in combination with sunitinib, including severe rash, blood clotting problems, and gout.
 Because of these reports, it may be best to avoid taking these medicines together, unless absolutely necessary.
 Talk to your healthcare provider before combining these drugs.